Diversity and Equity Center

 Grays Harbor College values the respect for diversity of people, ideas, culture, and the environment.

-The Diversity & Equity Center (DEC) is located in the room 4134 in the Schermer Building (4000).
+Diversity & Equity Center (DEC) is located in room 4331 in the Schermer Building (4000-Building)

 Grays Harbor College Land Acknowledgement Statement